top of page

 Explore Revolutionary War Sites in the South

-You don't have to be a history buff, but just someone who likes good stories to appreciate the sites that played a role in the Revolutionary War.
+You don't have to be a history buff—just someone who likes good stories—to appreciate the sites that played a role in the Revolutionary War.

 And in the South, from Virginia to Georgia, there are many for you to explore.

-Add some of these locations to your itinerary the next time you plan a trip to any of the four former colonies, plus a bonus state.
+Add some of these locations to your itinerary the next time you plan a trip to any of the four states (and a bonus one) that were once part of the 13 colonies.

 St. John's Church in Richmond, Va., personal collection

-As the state that provided the country with four of the first five presidents, there isn't any doubt that Virginia is teeming with history.
-Home to presidential sites like Thomas Jefferson's Monticello and George Washington's Mt.
-Vernon, and the Historic Triangle, to name a few, nearly everywhere you go in the state, you will find a historical site or two or three related to the American Revolution.
+Virginia is undoubtedly teeming with history as the state that produced four of the first five presidents.
+Home to presidential sites like Thomas Jefferson's Monticello, George Washington's Mt.
+Vernon, and the Historic Triangle, to name a few, nearly everywhere in the state, you will find a historical site related to the American Revolution.

-You can check out battlefields like Yorktown and Great Bridge, or specific haunts like Gadsby's Tavern Museum in Alexandria or Government Island in Fredericksburg.
+You can visit battlefields like Yorktown and Great Bridge or specific haunts like Gadsby's Tavern Museum in Alexandria.

-There's also the Road to Revolution Heritage Trail, which focuses primarily on Patrick Henry but also includes sites of other notable residents who made an impact during this time.
-Don't overlook the Turn Trail dedicated to the 2014-17 AMC series highlighting America's first spy ring.
+Don't overlook the Turn Trail, which is dedicated to the 2014-2017 AMC series focusing on America's first spy ring.
 Discover the historic sites used in filming the episodes.

 Charlotte (N.C.)
 Liberty Walk, personal collection

-As the fourth most populous colony, North Carolina was home to the "Halifax Resolves."
+The fourth-most populous colony, North Carolina, was home to the "Halifax Resolves."
 Adopted in 1776, it was the first official action calling for independence.
 At Historic Halifax, you can learn more about the town and its citizens through exhibits, guided tours of historic structures and more.

-See the remnants of the colonial port town Brunswick Town/Fort Anderson.
+See the remnants of the colonial port town of Brunswick Town/Fort Anderson.
 Destroyed by British troops, it was never rebuilt.
-Outdoor exhibits detail the history of Brunswick Town.
+Outdoor exhibits detail the town's history.

 North Carolina was also home to the Edenton Tea Party.
 In Edenton, you can visit the Penelope Barker House Welcome Center, the former residence of the woman behind the rebellion.
 While there, swing by the 1767 Chowan County Courthouse and Cupola House.

-Significant battlefields to visit include Moores Creek National Battlefield and Guilford Courthouse National Military Park, home of the Battle of Guilford Court House.
+Significant battlefields to check out include Moores Creek National Battlefield and Guilford Courthouse National Military Park, home of the Battle of Guilford Court House.
 Moores Creek was the first significant victory for the Patriots, while the Battle of Guilford is known as the "largest, most hotly-contested" skirmish.

 There are trails to discover, too.
 The Overmountain Victory National Historic Trail traverses 330 miles through four states (Virginia, Tennessee, North and South Carolina) following the critical 1780 Kings Mountain campaign.
 In Charlotte, the Charlotte Liberty Walk highlights the city's many Revolutionary historic sites and spots.